spasiu/precourse/pages/functions.md

 ## More explaining with words

 The functions we've been looking at are basically reusable expressions.
 When you declare a function you define its parameters between the parentheses, then when you call the function (_i.e._ use it), you pass it arguments whose values take the place of the parameters in the function definition.
-The function acts just like any other expression, when called it produces the value you'd expect from the body of the function.
+The function acts just like any other expression when called, it produces the value you'd expect from the body of the function.
 So the function `let three = () => 3` would produce the value `3` when called like so `three()`.

 ## Something freaky